department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-09-15_Design-System-Team_Migrate-vets-website-off-of-formation.md

 ## Background

 `formation`, the CSS framework for va.gov, is dependent on USWDS version 1 as is the rest of va.gov.
 This is now a dead branch and the latest version of USWDS is version 3.
-In order to continue to receive updates from USWDS, we need to switch to a more recent version.
+In order to continue to receive updates and bug fixes from USWDS, and also contribute back, we need to switch to a more recent version.

 ## Motivation